Portuguese Bean Soup with Smoked Ham Hock & Linguica

 I hope you try this hearty Portuguese Bean Soup with Smoked Ham Hock and Linguica.
 My kids have already put their request in for more.

-- 10 cups water (add enough to cover the smoked ham hocks)
+- 10 cups water or enough to cover the ham hocks

 - 2 bay leaves